Makefile

 <NonCallableMagicMock name='mock.Request()' spec='Request' id='...'>

-autospec works well on methods and static attributes, but a serious problem is that it is common for instance attributes to be created in the init() method and not to exist on the class at all. autospec can’t know about any dynamically created attributes and restricts the api to visible attributes.
-This is why autospeccing is not the patch default behaviour.
+autospec works well on methods and static attributes, but a serious problem is that it is common for instance attributes to be created in the init() method and not to exist on the class at all. autospec can't know about any dynamically created attributes and restricts the api to visible attributes.
+This is why autospeccing is not the patch default behavior.
 Search the above phrase in the python official doc to get more details and solutions.